Could a Dead Person Achieve Your Therapy Goals? Santa Rosa Counselor Explains Better Therapy Goals

 If our goals require us to make our lives smaller to accomplish them, they don’t serve us.
 Here’s some examples of how avoidance of difficult thoughts and feelings make our life small:

-• Clamping down on the family budget so tightly that you feel safe knowing you’ll “have enough” for the future, but now you’ve become known in your family as the guy who always says “we can’t afford that.”
+Clamping down on the family budget so tightly that you feel safe knowing you’ll “have enough” for the future, but now you’ve become known as the “we can’t afford it” guy.
 The spontaneity, fun, and connection with your family slowly disappear.

-• Overworking so can avoid the pain of making a mistake, missing something, or disappointing colleagues, but you keep missing your son’s baseball games.
+Overworking so can avoid the pain of making a mistake, missing something, or disappointing your colleagues, but you keep missing your son’s baseball games.

 In-Person Therapy for Men in Santa Rosa and Online in California